What Are the Different Access Modifiers in Java and When Should You Use Them? #

 abstract class AbstractGame { abstract void initialize(); abstract void startPlay(); abstract void endPlay(); public final void play() { // Defines the sequence initialize(); startPlay(); endPlay(); } }

-class: Use Proper Naming
+2. abstract class: Use Proper Naming

 - What?
 Use meaningful names that indicate a base class.